-- Emotional stressors: Anger, embarrassment, and other strong emotions can cause the skin to flush and trigger eczema.
+- Emotional stressors: Anger, frustration, embarrassment, and day to day stressors can cause the skin to flush and trigger eczema.
 This can make it itchy, which leads to scratching.
 This can then cascade in a perpetual cycle of atopic dermatitis.

 A common bacterial culprit is Staphylococcus aureus (“staph”).
 Some atopic dermatitis patients are colonized by or infected by methicillin resistant S. aureus (MRSA).
 Herpes viruses, which cause cold sores, also are linked to flares.
 A widespread infection by herpes simplex virus that requires immediate medical attention is called eczema herpeticum.
 In addition, outbreaks of herpetic lesions around the eyes should be evaluated by an eye specialist.